 They follow me down the path and into the depths of the dark cavern.
-We can hear the low purring of the nuclear power plant in a nearby tunnel keeping everything cool enough in the freezers so that all living things on the Earth will someday get a second chance.
+We can hear the low purring of the nuclear power plant in a nearby tunnel keeping everything cool enough in the freezers that keep all the hope alive.

 Arriving here, I don’t know what to expect but the possibilities are thrilling to me.
 All except Brett and Bailey start asking me what I want them to notice.
 I have no answer.

 They’re familiar of course with the nature of this collection and how important it is.
-They’re also aware that the reactor’s pumps are expected to fail in anywhere from two to five years and that their next mission, most likely, will be to come back here and replace the failing pumps in a few months.
+They’re also aware that the reactor’s pumps are expected to fail in anywhere from two to five years and that their next mission, most likely, will be to come back here and replace the failing pumps as soon as possible.

 I believe that they have also become aware that the re-insertion of all this life at the same moment in time would probably be a huge catastrophe.
 Chaos could ensue.
 One or two species could arise that would devour or dominate all the others and they would end up in the same soup that they’re facing now, except maybe without nearly as much hope as we have now, narrow as it is.